 [H1] The epidemiology of fractures [Au: Level 1 headings may be up to 39 characters long including white spaces.]

-Fractures are a major concern for the health of individuals and the population at large, with common fracture sites[Au: common fragility fracture sites, or do you refer to all fractures in this first sentence?] being found in the hip, spine and wrist.
+Fractures are a major concern for the health of individuals and the population at large, with common fragility fracture sites[Au: common fragility fracture sites, or do you refer to all fractures in this first sentence?] being found in the hip, spine and wrist.
 In 2010, in Europe there were 22 million women and 5.5 million men with osteoporosis, accounting for 2% of the overall burden of non-communicable diseases 3[Au: Please reference this statement.].
 This population experienced an estimated 3.5 million fragility fractures with 610,000 hip fractures, 520,000 vertebral fractures, 560,000 forearm fractures and 1.8 million ‘other fractures’ (comprising fractures of the pelvis, rib, humerus, tibia, fibula, clavicle, scapula, sternum and other femoral fractures)3.
 In the United States (US), one in two women experience osteoporosis-related fractures post-menopause4.
-In the United Kingdom (UK), there are an estimated 200,000 osteoporosis-related fractures per year 5(RCP guidelines, 1999 [Au: Please include the RCP guidelines as an entry in the reference list and cite a number here.]), which severely effect quality of life, with 50% of patients with hip fracture losing the ability to live independently 6.
+In the United Kingdom (UK), there are an estimated 200,000 osteoporosis-related fractures per year 5 [Au: Please include the RCP guidelines as an entry in the reference list and cite a number here.], which severely effect quality of life, with 50% of patients with hip fracture losing the ability to live independently 6.
 In the US, fragility fractures are responsible for over 432,000 admissions to hospital and 180,000 admissions to nursing homes each year 7.

 [H2] Incidence, mortality and economic cost.
 [Au: Subheadings should be used to break up the text and guide non-specialist readers through the narrative.
 Level 2 headings can be up to 70 characters long including white spaces.
 New subheading, OK?]

-The incidences of age-specific and sex-specific vertebral, forearm and hip fractures are increasing [Au: It might be nice to add a few words to explain why this is so.][Au: As Figure 1 has been updated to show secular changes in hip fracture worldwide, I’ve removed the reference to figure 1 from this particular sentence.
+The incidences of age-specific vertebral, forearm and hip fractures are increasing due to the elderly population being the fastest growing age demographic [Au: It might be nice to add a few words to explain why this is so.][Au: As Figure 1 has been updated to show secular changes in hip fracture worldwide, I’ve removed the reference to figure 1 from this particular sentence.
 In this main section (epidemiology of fractures), please can you add a sentence referring to this new figure, to put it into context?]
 3, 8, 9.
-Although the incidence of fragility fractures[Au:OK?] continues to rise in transitioning populations, notably, the rate of hip fracture has stabilized in many resource-rich countries 10 and wide global variation exists by geography11, ethnicity and socioeconomic status 12.
+Although the incidence of fragility fractures[Au:OK?] continues to rise in transitioning populations, notably, the rate of hip fracture has stabilized in many resource-rich countries 10 (seen in Figure 1) and wide global variation exists by geography11, ethnicity and socioeconomic status 12.